mihdan/cyr2lat/readme.txt

 = 4.6.0 (08.02.2020) =
 * Add confirmation popup before mass conversion of slugs
+* Improve selection of posts and tags for conversion to avoid selection of excessive items for mass conversion
 * Fix bug with redirection from the old slug to a new one after background slug conversion
 * Fix js to run in old browsers like IE